Immediate and Deferred Care Plans

 Taxation of Benefit Payments

-Any income paid from the Care Plan to a Registered Care Provider in respect of care for the annuitant can be made tax-free.
+Any income paid from our care plans to a registered care provider in respect of care for the annuitant can be made tax-free.
 To qualify, the care provider must be registered with one of the following:

 - Care Quality Commission in England

-- Care Standards Inspectorate for Wales (CSIW) in Wales
+- Care Inspectorate for Wales (CIW) in Wales

 - Regulation and Quality Improvement Authority in Northern Ireland

-Where any income is paid directly to the annuitant, a non-registered care provider or a third party, the income will be subject to tax in line with treatment for PLAs.
+Where any income is paid directly to the annuitant, a non-registered care provider or a third party, the income will be subject to tax in line with treatment for Purchased Life Annuities.

-However, it may be taken into account for inheritance tax purposes, even where it has been assigned to a trust.
+However, it may be included in the estate for inheritance tax purposes, even where it has been assigned to a trust.